r-hub/blog/content/post/2020-03-03-packageRank/index.md

 ```r
 plot(packageDistribution(package = "cholera", date = "2020-03-07"))
 ```
-{{<figure src="packageDistribution_sat_code-1.png" title="Figure 7 Frequency Distribution of Package Downloads for Saturday, March 7, 2020 with Logarithm of Download Counts">}}
+{{<figure src="packageDistribution_sat_code-1.png" alt="A histogram plot that plots the base 10 logarithm of package downloads v. frequency count of package downloads (i.e., frequency distribution plot) for Saturday, March 7, 2020." title="Figure 7 Frequency Distribution of Package Downloads for Saturday, March 7, 2020 with Logarithm of Download Counts">}}

 <br/>

-While these plots give us a better picture of where [`cholera`](https://cran.r-project.org/package=cholera) is located, comparisons between Wednesday and Saturday are impressionistic at best: all we can confidently say is that the download counts for both days were greater than the mode.
+While these plots give us a better picture of where [`cholera`](https://cran.r-project.org/package=cholera) is located, comparisons between Wednesday and Saturday are impressionistic at best: all we can confidently say is that the download counts for both days were greater than its respective mode.

-To facilitate interpretation and comparison, I use the _rank percentile_ of download counts in place of nominal download counts.
-This nonparametric statistic tells you the percentage of packages with fewer downloads.
-In other words, it gives you the location of your package relative to the locations of all other packages.
-More importantly, by rescaling download counts to lie on the bounded interval between 0 and 100, rank percentiles make it easier to compare packages within and across distributions.
+To make interpretation and comparison easier, I use the _rank percentile_ of a download count in place of the nominal download count.
+This rank percentile is a nonparametric statistic tells you the percentage of packages with fewer downloads.
+In other words, it gives you the location of your package relative to the location of all other packages in the distribution.
+Moreover, by rescaling download counts to lie on the bounded interval between 0 and 100, rank percentiles make it easier to compare packages both within and across distributions.

 For example, we can compare Wednesday ("2020-03-04") to Saturday ("2020-03-07"):